Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

   font-size: 14px;
 }
 ```
 How you put css in a html file is by either using a external file or puting it in to the html file.
-To link an external css file you need to ues a link tage, inside the link tage there are three attributes href, rel, type
+To link an external css file you need to ues a link tage, inside the link tage there are two attributes href, rel.
+The href attribute is the file path, the rel attribute is to indicate that it is a style sheet.
+To put the css into the html file